If Python has been installed correctly, you can install the Jupyter Notebooks environment via the following commands:

 - If your DTDP folder is located under P:\My Documents\DTDP, you can make use of the existing openPrompt.bat file.
 Download it and save it on the desktop.

-- If your DTDP folder was created on a different location, open NotePad++ and copy and paste the following code.
+- If your DTDP folder was created on a different location, open a code editor and copy and paste the following code.
 Supply the full path to your DTDP folder in between the brackets.

 @ECHO OFF cmd.exe /K "[Full Path to the DTDP folder]:"

-- Create a perl file, and save it in the root of the DTDP folder.
+- Create a Python program file, and save it in the root of the DTDP folder.

-- Run the file in the Comman Prompt, by typing in “perl” followed by a space and the name of the program that you want to run.
+- Run the file in the Comman Prompt, by typing in “python” followed by a space and the name of the program that you want to run.

 In Mac OS X Lion 10.7 or later systems, you can follow the steps below: